deeppaz/serenes/README.md

 # Working on v2.
-# It is not ready yet, for the first version you can go to v1 and see.
+# It is not ready yet, for the first version you can go to master branch and see.

 <p align="center">